 Conceptually, enterprise value gives you a realistic starting point for what you would need to spend to acquire a public company outright.
 In reality, it typically takes a premium to EV for an acquisition offer to be accepted.
 This is for a few reasons:

-Supply and demand: When an acquirer starts buying stock, the economic principles of supply and demand typically kick in, driving up the share price—all other things being equal.
+When an acquirer starts buying stock, the economic principles of supply and demand typically kick in, driving up the share price — all other things being equal.

 A company’s enterprise value is not reflected solely in its shareholder contribution, the amount of money contributed to a business by shareholders; it also takes into account company debt, both short- and long-term, and cash reserves.
 While “debt” and “cash” are clear and simple terms, market cap deserves a bit of explanation.